-If you have an SR5 and you are looking to install a spacer kit, just know that more roll may be possible.
+If you have an SR5 and you are looking to install a spacer kit, just know that you might feel more body roll.
 Or, you may not even notice a difference at all.

-An upgraded suspension is the only real way to have increased on-road stiffness as well as off-road flex.
+An upgraded suspension is the only real way to have increased on-road performance handling as well as off-road flex.

 Leveling Kit Ride quality with KDSS